 Do you need carbohydrates when training for half marathon?

-Yes you do… but you also need protein and fat!
+Yes, you do… but you also need protein and fat!
 Although it’s important to have some carbohydrates, especially post-training, try to avoid high GI foods and sugary treats.
 Instead, choose moderate amounts of good quality carbohydrates such as sweet potato with plenty of fruit, veg, beans and quinoa.
 Each meal should also contain some protein to help your muscles repair and to prevent muscle wasting, such as fish, lean meat, poultry, cottage cheese, eggs, legumes and nuts.
 Good fats such as avocado, nuts and fatty fish (all in small amounts) should not be forgotten.
-I recommend eating more on the days you train and slighly less on the days you don’t.
+I recommend eating more on the days you train and slightly less on the days you don’t.

 What is ‘carb-loading’ and should I be doing it?